UltiRequiem/joke-api/README.md

 ## Contributing

-Submit a Pull Request, with your joke added to the [data.ts](./data.ts) file.
-Make sure the joke is in this format:
+Submit a Pull Request, with your joke added to the [data.ts](./data.ts).
+Make sure your joke is in this format:

 ```typescript
 {